 What is Temporary Protected Status?

-Temporary Protected Status, or TPS, is a designation by the Department of Homeland Security that a country receives if conditions in the country are deemed dangerous enough that an individual from that country, currently residing in the United States, would not be able to return safely, or if the country is unable to handle the return of its nationals from the United States.
+Temporary Protected Status, or TPS, is a designation by the Secretary of Homeland Security that a country receives if conditions in the country are deemed dangerous enough that an individual from that country, currently residing in the United States, would not be able to return safely, or if the country is unable to handle the return of its nationals from the United States.
 This can include situations such as national disasters, disease outbreaks, or civil unrest.
+Typically, the DHS Secretary will consult with the governments of the TPS countries, the State Department, and DHS immigration components in determining whether to grant, extend, or terminate TPS designation for any country.
+TPS designations can last for six, 12, or 18 months and must be re-evaluated to determine whether they should be extended or terminated by the Secretary within six months of the expiration of the current designation.

 What immigration laws apply to TPS designees?